 Nancy K. Hall, PhD in Human Development

 I have focused on changing and enriching my own life and helping others to decide to make change since 1989.My love of adolescents sent me on an academic journey beginning with my Bachelor’s degree in Psychology.
 I began this journey at 39 years old and continued on to my Masters Degree in Counseling (Social Science).
 I knew I was also an educator and made the decision to go on for my PhD in Human Development.
 I received my doctorate at 51 years old and began teaching at Southern Oregon University in September 2001.
 I taught Lifespan Development, Personal and Social Adjustment and other Psychology classes.
-My passion is helping people, through teaching and counselling, to become the best they can be.
-I moved to Ireland in 2005 and live on two acres outside Edenderry, County Offaly, where I am now privledged to have a counselling practice.
+My passion is helping people, through education, which I believe is part of the process to become the best they can be.
+I moved to Ireland in 2005 and live on two acres outside Edenderry, County Offaly, where I am now privledged to have a plac to do groupeduation classes.
+I recently retired from teaching at Ballyfermot College of Further Eduation in the Social Care Department..
 I have two wonderful children and three amazing grandchildren.
 My life is just grand!

 I started working on 2nd January 1963, with my father, as his apprentice in a flooring company.
 I spent the next 22 years working with this very wise man till he had to retire.
 During those years I was taught by him

 as much about being a floor layer as well as being a basically good person.

 Through these years I was always the person in my family who others came to for advice.
 I met a nun while working in a hospital where she was the pastoral carer.
 She told me one day I had a very good temperament and asked me had I ever thought of training to be a counsellor.
 While I had always been a good listener I also had the idea in my mind to be a counsellor myself so I made enquiries.
 My biggest fear was